 - Aliases in other domains (e.g. for old e-mail addresses) are possible without the two restrictions above).

 - No more than a total of eight aliases in total may be used.
 This applies in general to the number of aliases on our server.

 - Please note In total, precisely one e-mail address per mailbox (e-mail or alias) may be shorter than ten characters.
 Hence alternatively a shorter alias can be selected in place of the e-mail address.
 The same considerations and rules apply to distribution lists as to aliases.

 An e-mail address which is configured for one mailbox and refers to another mailbox.
 An e-mail which reaches your mailbox via your (main) e-mail address or an alias is forwarded to the mailbox to which the forward address refers.

-The name displayed In addition to the e-mail address, the sender can also state a so-called display name.
+The name displayed In addition to the e-mail address.
 Most mail programmes show this display name instead of or together with the sender address.
 The display name has the format LASTNAME FIRSTNAME for all personal mailboxes.

 Person Daniela Meier, Dept. Supervisor D-ABCD

 Daniela Meier's e-mail address is email@example.com.
 The associated mailbox is on the server of the information services.
 She is the supervisor of the department ABCD.
 As supervisor, she also wishes to be available with the addresses firstname.lastname@example.org and email@example.com.
 These two addresses are aliases.
 Before ABCD department switched to the ethz.ch addresses, her address was firstname.lastname@example.org.
 She also uses this address as alias.
 The department supervisor changes after two years.